 “There are times when you want to pay a CEO excessively, such as when he or she is doing a really great job and you don’t want them to leave,” Lel said.
 “But there are other times when you don’t, such as when the firm is losing a lot of money and CEOs haven’t made a difference.
-After say-on-pay laws happened, we found that excess pay decreases, especially in firms where chief executives have more power.”
+After say-on-pay laws happened, we found that excess pay decreased, especially in firms where chief executives had more power.”

-“The argument against this was that you shouldn’t give more power to shareholders because many may not know a lot about the firm and how it operates,” he said.
+“The argument against this was that you shouldn’t give more power to shareholders because many may not know a lot about the firm and how it operates,” Lel said.
 “But it turns out that almost all of the rejection votes come from sophisticated investors.
 So, these say-on-pay laws work and they empower investors.”

 Not all say-on-pay laws are equal.
-Some are “binding” meaning the shareholder vote must influence the pay practices, while others stipulate only that the vote must be held.
+Some are “binding,” meaning the shareholder vote must influence the pay practices, while others stipulate only that the vote must be held.
 In both cases, however, CEO pay is affected, according to the study.